moosius1/wdd331-AdCSS/README.md

 ## Operations used with Queues

 enqueue(value): Adds to the queue starting with the first available space and increasing as needed.
+O(1) performance
 ```
 exampleQueue.append(value);
 ```

 dequeue(): Used to remove from the front of the queue, or to remove at a specific index from the queue.
+O(n) performance
 ```
 exampleQueue.pop(value);
 del exampleQueue[index];

 ```

 size(): Used to determine the size or length of the queue.
+O(1) performance
 ```
 len(exampleQueue);
 ```

 empty(): pretty self explanitory, but it is a boolean operation returning either true or false depending if the queue contains values or not.
+O(1) performance

 ```
 if len(exampleQueue) == 0:
     doSomething();
 ```

 full(): oposite of empty() operation, can check to see if the queue contains a certain number of values, or if it contains anything at all.
+O(1) performance

 ```
 if len(exampleQueue) < 0: